chaimol/bio_code/pipline/Vcf2Tree/readme.md

 		ggtree https://github.com/YuLab-SMU/ggtree (R packages)
 ```
 # Require software
+**Python3 is required (make sure python3 has been install in your environment!)**
-The require software have been put in this packages file.Just run `bash Install.sh`
+The other require software have been put in this packages file.Just run `bash Install.sh`
 # Install
 ```
 bash Install.sh